JJediny/TerriaMapStatic/README.md

 ## Updating this repository

-How this version is made:
+How this version was made:

 1. Check out https://github.com/TerriaJS/TerriaMap
 2. `npm install`